 Located just 25 minutes by train from central London, Kew Gardens provides a countryside setting within a stone’s throw of the city.
 We can also offer Unitbase parking on-site.

 As a popular visitor attraction, open to the public 363 days a year, all crews are supervised by a member of Kew staff at all times during any filming or photography.
 This is to ensure that the Gardens are used responsibly and that the crew has logistical support while on-site.
 We ask all crews to be respectful of Kew’s property and plant collections, and that all operations on-site are carried out with consideration to the unique surroundings

 We base filming and photography location fees on crew size and the time you require on site.
 As a World Heritage Site and registered charity all funds raised from filming and photography go back into Kew’s conservation and research work.

-We offer three different types of permits here at Kew: student, pre-wedding and artist.
-The fee for a student permit is £50+VAT and an artist or pre-wedding/engagement permit is £75+VAT.
+We offer four different types of permits here at Kew: student, wedding/engagement, family and artist.
+The fee for a student permit is £50+VAT; for a wedding/engagement, family or artist permit it is £75+VAT.
 This allows you to shoot in the Gardens during the Garden opening hours on a pre-arranged date.
 The permit does not include access to the Gardens and all visitors must pay the Garden entrance fee on arrival.

 Please note the following restrictions apply to the photography permit: